 Download the Do-more Designer programming software (DM-PGMSW) from our website at http://automationdirect.com and launch the install procedure.
-If you already have Do-more Designer installed, you can just update to version 1.2 or newer to get T1H CPU support.

 The first screen that opens is the Welcome screen seen here.
 If there are previous versions of this software already installed, this screen will detail the version number of the software being replaced and the one being installed, click Next to continue.